 However, it’s not a risk one should take, in my opinion especially if we’re talking about milk chocolate with added sugar.

-There are alternatives with stevia and other healthier sugar alternatives (like erythritol or maltitol) which are better choices if you really need to have a bit of milk chocolate.
+There are alternatives with stevia and other healthier sugar alternatives (but NOT erythritol), which are better choices if you really need to have a bit of milk chocolate.
 But I’d say it’s generally better to just stay away from it completely.

 Best dark chocolate for fatty liver